 Annual monitoring of the working environment with regard to strains due to substances, noise, vibration and strains on the musculoskeletal system is an important step in ensuring a healthy working environment.
-For health, ISAL has 6 goals that we benchmark ourselves with.
+For health, ISAL has 6 goals that we benchmark ourselves with in employee work environment: Dust, fluorine, beryllium, SO2, Noise and B(a)p.
+Where measurements are above our limits, protective measures are in place, e.g. ear protection requirements.